susanBuck/notes/05_Laravel/02_App_Setup.md

 In addition to having a repository of your code at Pagoda, you'll also store a repository at Github.
 This will make it easy to share your work.

 Create a new, public repostiory at Github.
-When doing this, do *not* initialize the repository with a README file, since you'll be working with a repository that has already been initialized.
+When doing this, do *not* initialize the repository with a `README.md` file, since you'll be working with a repository that has already been initialized.

 Note the SSH URL, for example, `git@github.com:username/foobar.git`